 You can enjoy beautiful natural environments, impressive historical sites, and the world-famous horses of Ocala on your holiday here.

 The museums narrate the history of Ocala from its time as an early Indian occupation to being officially included in the United States in 1821.

-" It also hosts the annual HITS show, which draws hordes of equine lovers from all over the world.
+It also hosts the annual HITS show, which draws hordes of equine lovers worldwide.